he-mat/better_tutorial/README.md

 ## Installation

 Just copy this project on you PC and start reading the notes.
 After about half of it you can start doing the lessons.
+You can do this by either clicking the green button at the top right hand side and downloading as a zip or directly clone the project with the ```bash git clone https://github.com/he-mat/better_tutorial.git``` command into your working directory.